TakeLab/spacy-udpipe/README.md

 This package wraps the fast and efficent [UDPipe](http://ufal.mff.cuni.cz/udpipe) language-agnostic NLP pipeline (via its [Python bindings](https://github.com/ufal/udpipe/tree/master/bindings/python)), so you can use [UDPipe pretrained models](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-2998) as a [spaCy](https://spacy.io/) pipeline.
-It can be considered a fork of [spacy-stanfordnlp](https://github.com/explosion/spacy-stanfordnlp), while being much faster in practice.
+It can be considered a much faster fork of [spacy-stanfordnlp](https://github.com/explosion/spacy-stanfordnlp).

 ## Installation